Algorithm Selection for Software Verification using Graph Neural Networks: Model Interpretability

 \subsubsection{Bounded Model Checking}

-When an error state is reachable, BMC tools must be able to prove this within a given loop unrolling bound — usually provided as a configuration parameter.
-When an error state is unreachable, the state space should be finite and all looping or recursive behavior should have a finite, generally small, number of iterations.
-As a result, the network identifies loop index variables with relatively small bounds as important to selecting bounded model checking.
+When an error state is reachable, BMC tools must be able to prove this within a given loop unrolling bound---usually provided as a configuration parameter.
+When an error state is unreachable, all looping or recursive behavior should have a finite, generally small, number of iterations.

-The model also determines many indirectly dependent functions, variables and edges are important, more so than the other algorithms.
-These factors determine how complex it can be to reach an assertion statement.
-If there is no complex looping or recursive behavior, BMC tools will most likely be more efficient than a BMC+K or CEGAR tool.
-Symbolic executors may be competitive, and, as we show in Section~\ref{RQ3SymEx}, there are commonalities between the two algorithm's codes.
+Besides the edges dealing with the reachability problem, the GNNExplainer identifies Looping (Small Bound) to be the most important category for BMC.
+In particular, 85\% of the edges in the Looping (Small Bound) category for BMC are either variables reference in a loop condition or iterators.
+These variables decide how many iterations of the loop are executed, which is important as BMC struggles with large bounds.

+There are two programs where an edge is categorized as Looping (Large Bound).
+Neither of these programs can be solved by any of the algorithms.
+Typically, when none of the techniques can solve a problem, the model predicts BMC.
+The model is most likely identifying patterns all algorithms struggle with, and then defaults to BMC since it tends to report unknown first.
+BMC unrolls loops to a certain bound and then attempts to prove the property.
+If it can't prove the property or find a counterexample within the bound, it will report unknown, whereas SymEx will continue to search the state space, BMC+K will increase K and try again, and CEGAR will continuously refine it abstraction.